 This Wells score correlates with a risk of this patient having PE of around 40%.
 According to the score this is a high risk patient, so the recommended diagnostic test is oriented to confirm the suspected PE (ie a CTPA) rather than a rule out approach (D-dimer).

 After the result of the CTPA is available, we can read off the post-test probability, which for the example is around 93% if the CTPA is positive and between 5 and 10% if it is negative.

 What does this mean in the real world?

-In reality, the above example is a little false - there's published discrepancy of the sensitivity and specificity of CTPAs, and these parameters are also likely to be dynamic concepts as they rely on image technicalities and the reporting radiologist.
+In reality though, the above example is a little false - there's published discrepancy of the sensitivity and specificity of CTPAs, and these parameters are also likely to be dynamic concepts as they rely on image technicalities and the reporting radiologist.
 Therefore the definite point on the likelihood ratio axis is more accurately represented as a range (for instance the LR+ being 8.6-20 (2)).
-Due to the logarithmic scale, this can have huge effect on our post-test probability.
+Due to the logarithmic scales, this can have huge effect on our post-test probability.

-Still, the nomogram approach to PE interpretation can help with ascertaining just how certain (or uncertain!) we are that someone either has a PE or not.
-This can be an important step when discussing indication to treat and prognosis.
+Still, the nomogram approach to PE interpretation can conceptually help with ascertaining just how certain (or uncertain!) we are that someone either has a PE or not.
+This can be an important step to reflect on when discussing indication to treat and prognosis.